-Additionally, failure to follow the basic principles of the code set out below may result in financial penalties at any future tribunal hearing.
-In fact, the tribunal has the power to increase awards against the employer by up to 25% for an unreasonable failure to comply.
-A similar penalty can apply to the employee; if they unreasonably fail to follow the code by, for example, not lodging a grievance before resigning or before taking legal action, then any award may be reduced by up to 25%.
+In cases where it is applicable the code is not legally binding, but failure to follow the basic principles set out below may result in financial penalties at any future tribunal hearing.
+In considering the case, the tribunal will take account of any failure to follow it, and has the power to adjust awards by up to 25% for an unreasonable failure to comply.
+The same provision applies to the employee, in that if they unreasonably fail to follow the code by, for example, not lodging a grievance before resigning or taking legal action, then any award may be reduced by up to 25%.